vectara/vectara-docs/www/docs/search-apis/exact-boolean-text-matches.md

 sidebar_label: Exact and Boolean Text Matching
 ---

-Vecata supports the ability to incorporate partial/exact/Boolean matching in search results and even to blend them with the neural model in what's called a "hybrid" retrieval model.
+Vectara supports the ability to incorporate partial/exact/Boolean matching in search results and even to blend them with the neural model in what's called a "hybrid" retrieval model.